MoimService/Moim-BE/.github/ISSUE_TEMPLATE/feature-request.md

 > Concise description of what feature to develop

 ## Suggest a Solution
-> Detailed steps to develop the feaure
+> Detailed steps to develop the feature

 - [ ] TODO
 - [ ] TODO